- The HPV vaccine does NOT cure an existing HPV infection.

 Yes.
 Young women and men should receive the vaccine even if they have already had sex.
 It is not necessary for your son or daughter to have an HPV test before getting the vaccine.

 Is the HPV vaccine safe?

-Yes.
-The vaccines are considered safe by FDA standards.
+The vaccine is considered safe by FDA standards.
 It does not contain mercury or thimerosal.
-Your son cannot get HPV from the vaccines.

 If my daughter or son already has HPV, will the vaccine help?

 It depends on what type of HPV your daughter or son has been exposed to.
 The vaccine won’t cure an HPV infection that they already have , such as genital warts, pre-cancers (changes that happen before a cancer starts to grow), or cervical cancer.
 However, many people who have HPV are not infected with all the types of HPV that the vaccine targets.
 Since there is no test available to tell for sure if a person has had just one or multiple types of the HPV virus, it is recommended to get the vaccine so they can have protection from the types he or she may not yet have come in contact with.

 If my child gets the HPV vaccine will she be protected for the rest of her life?